noiseprotocol/noise_spec/noise.md

  * **Consume message:** Takes a message and descriptor and returns a prologue and payload.

+ * **Set nonce:** Changes the session's nonce value.

- * **Split:** Takes a session and returns two derived sessions.
-This is called at the end of a handshaking protocol to create sending and receiving sessions for each party and delete ephemeral private keys.
+ * **Derive session:** Derives a new session from this session.
+This can be called at the end of a handshaking protocol to create sending and receiving sessions for each party and delete ephemeral private keys.
+It can also be called after sending a message to provide forward secrecy.

 5.3.
 Initializing a session
 ----------------------------